marketplacer/ChangeCX-Commercetools-Marketplacer-Accelerator/CreateVariantsFunction/README.md

 # Create Variants Function
-This function will be update/create commercetools products and variants
+This function will update/create commercetools products and variants